matthewjumpsoffbuildings/oplgen/README.md

 ## subunits-json

 Copy the [default subunits.json](./subunits.json) into the current working directory.
 You can then edit it as needed, and `smiles-generate` will use your local copy when running in that directory, instead of the default subunits JSON file

-garbage collection, especially in random/cyclic generate js (linear seems to be good)

-how to handle running generate/filter over an existing folder of outputs. global binary could help

-Compile Dock6
-- gcc, g++, gfortran
-- on OSX use homebrew and add /usr/local/bin to .bash_profile path, then `ln -s gcc-8 gcc` etc to use brew version of gcc/++/fortran

-steps

-- `smiles-generate` to generate tons of smiles
-- `smiles-filter` to sort by properties like logP and charge and then pick the top 100 or so smiles and convert those top 100 or so smiles to mol2